microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/infra/terraform/README.md

 When you see the **Status** show **✔ Healthy** and **revision:1** ReplicaSet status as **ScaledDown**, hit **CTRL+C** to exit the watch.

-Go back to the store admin site and edit the product you created earlier.

-> [!IMPORTANT]
-> You should see the AI service can be used to generate the product images too ✨✨

-## BONUS: Import Istio dashboard into Azure Managed Grafana
+## Import Istio dashboard into Azure Managed Grafana

 Import the Istio dashboard into the Azure Managed Grafana instance.